codenvy-legacy/container-devops/README.md

 ﻿# container-devops

-#How Containers are Disrupting Devops
-DevOps is implemented through a continuous delivery software pipeline which includes development, integration and deployment.
-With the rapid adoption of containers we asked ourselves, “How do containers redefine DevOps?”

-##Containers Make Environments Consistent
-Containers provide common building blocks reusable in any development stage to recreate identical environments for development, testing, staging, and production.
-Containers extend the idea of write once; deploy anywhere, to an infrastructure abstraction that application developers can easily consume and operations professionals can predictably manage.

-##Containers Make Tooling Consistent
-Containers provide a disposable, reusable unit that can execute a segment of a delivery pipeline.
-Critical code quality, analysis, build, and test functions can be consistently reused within developer workspaces, continuous integration systems, and release management tools.
-Service injection into containers allows developers to code more productively and tooling vendors to provide value throughout the pipeline.
+#The Container Disruption.
+Containers are changing the nature of DevOps and transforming infrastructure.
+They make *tooling and environments consistent* by providing common building blocks reusable in any development stage.
+For tools, containers provide a disposable, reusable unit that modularizes the delivery pipeline.
+For environments, they extend the write once-deploy anywhere abstraction to infrastructure.

 ----------------------------------------------------------------------